-The trail undulates over a few hills as it follows the wide ridge… wear long pants or gaiters is not a bad idea – it’s the first time in years I’ve bushwalked in shorts, and my legs looked like I’d shaved them with a cheese grater by the time I finished the hike!
-Along this section there are two faint tracks that descend down to Fortress Creek, which are used by canyoners to access Fortress Canyon (this requires at least one abseil, so I don’t attempt this route – but I do explore the creek on the way back).
+The trail undulates over a few hills as it follows the wide ridge… wearing long pants or gaiters is not a bad idea – it’s the first time in years I’ve bushwalked in shorts, and my legs looked like I’d shaved them with a cheese grater by the time I finished the hike!
+(The second trip a few years later was not so bad – the trail is getting more traffic!)

-Immediately in front of Fortress Ridge looms Lockleys Pylon, and in the distance is Mount Banks and below is Govett’s Creek, which flows into the Grose River.
+Immediately in front of Fortress Ridge looms Lockleys Pylon, in the distance is Mount Banks and below is Govett’s Creek, which flows into the Grose River.

-In the other direction (downstream) it was a bit easier going, with a nice overhang surrounded by ferns that made a nice spot for a break, before heading back up to the main track.
+Going the other direction (downstream) was a bit easier, and a nice overhang surrounded by ferns that made a nice spot for a break, before heading back up to the main track.
 (It is possible to continue down Fortress Creek and return via the Fortress Ridge track, but at least one abseil is required and a wetsuit recommended as there are some long swims.)

-0.0km Fortress Ridge carpark 0.6km Junction with firetrail to Fortress Rock; continue straight 1.4km First access track to Fortress Creek (seems less used) 1.9km Second access track to Fortress Creek 3.8km End of Fortress Ridge 4.2km Turn left onto Fortress Creek access track 4.8km Fortress Creek Falls 5.6km Fortress Ridge trail 7.2km Optional side trip: Take second access track down to Fortress Creek +2km 9.1km Return to Fortress Ridge carpark
+0.0km Fortress Ridge carpark (Mt Hays Road) 0.7km Junction with firetrail to Fortress Rock; continue straight 1.5km First access track to Fortress Creek 2.0km Second access track to Fortress Creek 4.0km End of Fortress Ridge 4.2km Turn left onto Fortress Creek access track 4.8km Fortress Creek Falls 5.6km Fortress Ridge trail 7.2km Optional side trip: Take second access track down to Fortress Creek +2km 9.1km Return to Fortress Ridge carpark

 More information on Fortress Ridge